DevOpsS21-Promotions/promotions/README.md

-POST /promotions - creates a new Promotion record in the database PUT /promotions/{id} - updates a Promotion record in the database DELETE /promotions/{id} - deletes a Promotion record in the database
+POST /promotions - creates a new Promotion record in the database PUT /promotions/{id} - updates a Promotion record in the database DELETE /promotions/{id} - deletes a Promotion record in the database PUT /promotions/{id}/cancel - cancels a Promotion record in the database
 ```
 ---
 <sub> This repository is part of the NYU class **CSCI-GA.2810-001: DevOps and Agile Methodologies** taught by John Rofrano, Adjunct Instructor, NYU Curant Institute, Graduate Division, Computer Science.</sub>